Coopydood/ultimate-macOS-KVM/README.md

 ***

-## 🌐》Useful Links

-Here are some external links to other resources that you might find useful.

-- **[OSX-KVM](https://github.com/kholia/OSX-KVM)** 》 The original basis of this project, providing many resources for running macOS under KVM.
-- **[Dortania's OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/)** 》 An extensive website of documentation on Hackintosh systems as a whole, useful for troubleshooting issues on both physical and virtual machines.
-- **[GPU Buyer's Guide](https://dortania.github.io/GPU-Buyers-Guide/)** 》 An excellent write up on Dortania's website to help you make informed GPU buying decisions for maximum success rates.
-This is the primary source of data used in the *GPU compatibility checker* script included in ULTMOS.
-- **[LegacyOSXKVM](https://github.com/royalgraphx/LegacyOSXKVM)** 》 Documentation and resources on running legacy OS X versions.
-Legacy support in ULTMOS is based on this project.
-- **[OpenCore Configurator](https://mackie100projects.altervista.org/download-opencore-configurator/)** 》 Download page for OCC, an application used to edit OpenCore configs from within macOS.

-> [!WARNING]
-> These links and their contents are not authored, monitored, or maintained by Coopydood, and are not affiliated as such.
-They are provided for convenience purposes only.

-***

 ## ❤️》Sponsors

 These awesome people were generous enough to donate financially to help fuel the 3AM misadventures this project is made from.
 Thank you so much!